Gemma Correll: Career

 Correll recounts that she "felt somehow compelled" to start drawing "little stories" at 5 years old, both as a distraction from her anxieties and as a way to connect with her fellow schoolmates.
 She sold The Chatterbox, a self-published comic, to other students and teachers for a nominal sum to earn pocket money for snacks and soda.
-She entered university intending to major in English Literature and Education, but switched her major to Graphic Design before long.
+She entered university intending to study English Literature and Education, but switched to Graphic Design before long.
 While attending art school, her professor urged her to pursue the work he saw in her sketchbook.
 During her final year, she was able to sell self-designed merchandise.
 Although she worked part-time jobs after graduating, she continued to doodle in her spare time.
 Her first paid commission was designing a brochure of vacation packages for Virgin Holidays.

 In 2009, after selling her own products at craft fairs and online via Etsy.com, Correll became a full-time illustrator and joined the Anna Goodson Illustration Agency, which helped her gain exposure to numerous clients that include Hallmark Cards, The New York Times, and Oxford University Press.

 Correll illustrated the Pugly series of children's books from author Pamela Butchart.
 She has contributed regularly to The Nib since 2014.

 In 2012, she was featured in a month-long solo exhibition at the Land gallery in Portland, Oregon.
 Her work was featured in 2021 as part of the Emerging Artist Showcase at the Cartoon Art Museum in San Francisco.

-Correll cites Lynda Barry as her biggest inspiration and adds she has been influenced by the works of Kate Beaton, Jeffrey Brown, Terry Deary, Julie Doucet, Tom Gauld, Carl Giles, Matt Groenig, Gary Larson, Simone Lia, Ronald Searle, and Posy Simmonds.
+Correll cites Lynda Barry as her biggest inspiration and adds she has been influenced by the works of Kate Beaton, Jeffrey Brown, Terry Deary, Julie Doucet, Tom Gauld, Carl Giles, Matt Groening, Gary Larson, Simone Lia, Ronald Searle, and Posy Simmonds.